 Parish Office & Activities

-While the church is open for public worship, all other meetings and gatherings will remain suspended until further notice.
-The Adoration Chapel remains unopened at this time.
+While the church is open for public worship, the Adoration Chapel remains unopened at this time.
+Parish groups and committees are allowed to meet at this time.
 While the parish office will operate under normal hours, parishioners are encouraged to conduct all business via phone and email if possible.
-Any visitors for necessary appointments are required to wear a mask.
+Any visitors for necessary appointments are required to wear a mask in the office.

 This page will be updated as more information is made available.
 We greatly thank you for your patience and understanding during these difficult times and appreciate your cooperation.
 Although not under the most ideal circumstances, we look forward to worshiping God with our parish family.